-When professionals obtain the training and certification required for a senior-level role, they generally enjoy a corresponding bump in pay.
-National salary data from Indeed.com revealed that the average salaries of senior software test engineers were at least 10% higher than those of lower-level test engineers in November 2010.
+When professionals obtain the training and certification required for a senior-level role, they might also enjoy a corresponding increase in pay.

-Most often, the best and highest-paying software testing jobs go to professionals with a combination of experience, industry certification and specialized training.
+The more sought-after software testing jobs tend to be filled by professionals with a combination of experience, industry certification and specialized training.

 While software testing jobs have different education requirements, employers often expect candidates to have at least a bachelor's degree in computer science, engineering or related field.
 Senior-level positions usually require advanced training in programming, developing, and executing automated testing tools and processes.

 In addition, many employers prefer to hire candidates who have attained certification, such as the ISTQB® Certified Tester Foundation Level (CTFL) credential.
 Industry-specific experience or knowledge in fields such as finance, investing, accounting, video gaming or manufacturing can also enhance marketability.

 While the path to a software testing career often begins with a bachelor's degree, professionals who seek advancement frequently pursue specialized software testing training through continuing education programs, such as the 100% online master certificate program offered by Villanova University.

 Villanova's Master Certificate in Software Testing helps students develop the critical skills required for such positions as test analysts, test engineers, test consultants, test managers, user acceptance testers and software developers.
 Those who complete the three-course program have the advanced knowledge and abilities needed to:

 Students receive a handsomely framed certificate of achievement from Villanova University upon completion of each course and the entire master certificate program.
 They also have the opportunity to earn valuable professional development units (PDUs) and continuing education units (CEUs).